 This Andis professional dog clipper is for pros who will use it intensively.
 It excels at staying quiet, powerful and precise.
 The clipper is ergonomic thanks to a discreet but very welcomed anti-slippery rubber ring.

-The Andis Super AGR+ Clipper operates at 3800 strokes per minute and comes with a ceramic-edge blade which makes it perfect for long uses as it remains cool.
-You can however use other universal blades with it.
+The Andis UltraEdge Super 2-Speed operates at 3,400-4,400 strokes per minute and are compatible with both UltraEdge and CeramicEdge blades which makes it perfect for long uses as it remains cool.
+Having multiple choices for blades allows for versatility, too.
+You can also use other universal blades with it.
 Comb guides and blades are detachable so you can easily swap or replace them.

-To us and to many specialists, the Andis AGR+ is the best heavy-duty dog clipper available, it is indeed an investment but you are going to live with it for the coming years.
-We’ve posted a review of the Andis Super AGR+ Clippers, and they simply are the best for true professional groomers.
+To us and to many specialists, the Andis UltraEdge range offers the best heavy-duty dog clipper available, it is indeed an investment but you are going to live with it for the coming years.

 — Best Cordless Dog Clippers